 8. Now there were shepherds in the same country, who were dwelling in the fields and keeping watch over their flock by night; 9.
 And suddenly an angel of the Lord stood by them, and the glory of the Lord shined round about them; and they were seized with great fear (Luke 2:8 - 9, HBFV throughout unless stated)

-How many shepherds of sheep were attending to their flocks?
 As you can read for yourself, the Bible does not specify the number of shepherds who heard about Jesus and his birth.
-The fact that there was more than one - that's all that can be discerned from the Greek text.
+The fact that there was more than one is all that can be discerned from the Greek text.
 It is interesting that they were living out in the fields nearby.

-Much of Western Culture depicts the birth of Jesus as having occurred in December or January, which are two of the coldest months of the year in that area near Bethlehem, and MUCH too cold for the shepherds to be "living out in the fields".
+Much of Western Culture depicts the first coming of the Lord as having occurred in December or January, which are two of the coldest months of the year in that area near Bethlehem, and MUCH too cold for the shepherds to be "living out in the fields."
 They would begin moving the herds to enclosures in the late fall and only take them out to pasture during the daylight hours.
-This also corresponds with secular history that says a census (which was the reason Joseph and Mary had to travel to Bethlehem), dictated by the Roman Emperor Augustus Caesar, was called in September or October.
+This also corresponds with secular history that says a census (which was the reason Joseph and Mary had to travel to Bethlehem), dictated by the Roman Emperor Augustus Caesar, was carried out in September or October.